Robert Vaughn: Advertising pitch man

 In later years, Vaughn appeared in syndicated advertisements marketed by Commercial Pro, Inc. for various personal injury and workers compensation law firms, using the catchphrase, "Tell them you mean business".

 Vaughn was also an infomercial pitchman from 1985 through 1990 for the Helsinki Formula, a claimed baldness cure.
 In 1994 the Federal Trade Commission sued, blocking the product's bogus claims, but $100 million of the product had already been sold.

 In 1993, Vaughn told The Los Angeles Times he had no problem promoting the Helsinki Formula "cure".
-He said, “That was about the most profitable thing I’ve ever done in my life.
-Every call that came in on the 800 number, I got a piece of that”.
+He said, "That was about the most profitable thing I've ever done in my life.
+Every call that came in on the 800 number, I got a piece of that."

-The Seinfeld TV show mentioned Vaughn's Helsinki Formula ad during the show's second season May 2, 1991, episode:

 Personal life

-During the late 1960s Joyce Jameson was a girlfriend of Vaughn's.
+During the late 1960s, Joyce Jameson was a girlfriend of Vaughn's.
 She acted opposite Vaughn as a guest star on a 1966 U.N.C.L.E. episode "The Dippy Blond Affair".